Chase Sapphire Reserve (CSR) Card Benefits

 the ability to bring my travel partner with me, for free (plus more)

-How do I know this?
+How did I know that?

 Emergency Medical and Dental ($2,500 Value)

-They each offer different coverage.
+They each offered different coverage.

 My independently purchased travel insurance gives me substantial emergency medical coverage, but only $750 in emergency dental coverage.

-I’m 100 miles or more from home on a trip
+I was 100 miles or more from home on a trip

 Lost Luggage Reimbursement ($3,000 Value)